fsschneider/DeepOBS/docs/user_guide/overview.rst

     The best way currently is to download and preprocess the `ImageNet` data set separately if needed and move it into the DeepOBS data folder.

-The automatic data preparation script can be run using
+The automatic data preparation for the TensorFlow version script can be run using

 .. code-block:: bash